What Is Psoriasis?

 Environmental factors such as smoking, exposure to sun, and alcoholism may affect how often psoriasis occurs and how long the flare-ups last.
 Injury to the skin has been known to trigger psoriasis.
 For example, a skin infection, skin inflammation, or even excessive scratching can trigger psoriasis.
 A number of medications have been shown to aggravate psoriasis.

 Psoriasis flare-ups can last for weeks or months.
-Psoriasis can go away for a time and then returns.
+Psoriasis can go away for a time and then return.

 Plaque psoriasis is the most common type of psoriasis and is characterized by red skin covered with silvery scales and inflammation.
-Patches of circular- or oval-shaped red plaques that itch or burn are typical of plaque psoriasis.
+Plaques of psoriasis vary in shape and frequently itch or burn.

 Must Read Articles Related to What Is Psoriasis